How to Prepare a Dog for a Long Car Ride

-Preparing a dog for a long car ride isn’t just about tossing a leash in the back seat — it’s about helping them feel steady before the wheels even start moving.
+Preparing a dog for a long car ride isn’t just about packing water or securing a leash — it’s about creating a structure your dog can rely on before the wheels even start moving.

 Quick Answer: How to Prepare a Dog for a Long Car Ride